TeamGrey/ch.bfh.bti7081.s2017.grey/docs/cs1/task03/designthinking.md

 ## Scoping

 - find out what processes and workflows are in use
-- witch information about the patients specific condition does the health visitor need?
+- which information about the patients specific condition does the health visitor need?

+## Synthesize
+### personae
+Define specific tasks

+- Kim visits patients at home.
+After completed tasks she updates the logs and moves to the next patient
+- Trudi is responsible for making the shiftplans.
+She takes calls from her coworkers to answer questions and provide assistance in more difficult tasks

+### Main Features
+- Make/Scheudle Appointments